Life Energy Encyclopedia

 From the encyclopedia

 I'm a Swedish author and historian of ideas, mainly researching the thought patterns of myth in general and creation myths in particular.
-I'm also an instructor of the peaceful and spiritual martial art aikido, which I have practiced for 40 years.
+I'm also an instructor of the peaceful and spiritual martial art aikido, which I have practiced since 1972.
 Aikido, too, evolved from ideas of a life energy.